agoncal/agoncal-training-javaee6-advanced/before/02-Arquillian/INSTALL.md

 # Java EE 6 Advanced Training - Arquillian

+In this module you will write Arquillian tests for the JSF backing beans and REST endpoints.
+Then you will refactor the domain model to follow JPA best practices

+# DOJO - Writing the Arquillian tests

 ## Install the Arquillian Addon on Forge

 * In Forge, execute the following command `addon-install-from-git --url https://github.com/aslakknutsen/plugin-arquillian.git  --branch forge2`